DeepLearningFL/DeepFL/README.md

 *DeepFL-Metrics.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and textual-similarity-based information.

 *DeepFL-Textual.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and complexity-based information.

+Please uncompress .gz files and put them into a user-created folder which can be passed as a parameter for the following command.
 ## Running DeepFL ##
 The command to run DeepFL for each version is as follows: